1. What is the NCA?

 Yes.
 However, we will not contact you until we have received your application form.
 We will hold all official documents sent to our offices.

-23. I sent my application in and did not hear back from the NCA.
-How do I know the NCA received my application?
+22. I completed the online application form and did not hear back from the NCA.
+How do I know the NCA processed my application?